typst-community/tytanic/docs/book/src/guides/watching.md

 Of course a shell alias or task runner definition makes this more convenient.
 While this is running, any change to a file in your project which is not excluded by the patterns proivided using the `--ignore` flag will trigger a re-run of `tt run`.

-If you have other files youmay edit which don't influence the outcome of your test suite, then you should ignore them too.
+If you have other files you may edit which don't influence the outcome of your test suite, then you should ignore them too.

 <div class="warning">